LottePitcher/Umbraco-v7-Upgrader/README.md

 # Umbraco-v7-Upgrader

-Use this repo to upgrade an Umbraco v7 database to v9 latest.
+Use this repo to upgrade an Umbraco v7 database to v9.

 ## Notes